 The Civil War was a fresh memory when Middletown’s first stage opened in 1863.
 Back then it was known as the Masonic Hall and Opera House and it flourished as a performing arts cultural center and community meeting place until falling in a spectacular fire in 1918.

 Determined that history would not repeat itself a third time, a shining structure built mostly of concrete and plaster was rebuilt on the site where the others had fallen.
 It was December 7, 1922, Delaware Day, when crowds were first treated to a glimpse inside the magnificent new Everett Theatre.
-Designed by noted theater architects Hoffman and Henon, this would be a favorite place for everyone in the area to enjoy those new motion pictures as well as the more traditional vaudeville stage performances.
+Designed by noted theater architects Hoffman-Henon Co., this would be a favorite place for everyone in the area to enjoy those new motion pictures as well as the more traditional vaudeville stage performances.

-For decades, the Everett flourished.
+For decades, the Everett Theatre flourished.
 Those who once stared wide-eyed at the movie screen as children were back again with children of their own.
 But slowly, drive-ins, shopping malls and television took their toll and the Everett dimmed its lights and shut its doors in 1979.

 For the next four years, it sat silently on Middletown’s Main Street, its fine acoustics untested and its beautiful interior crumbling.
 Thankfully, a group of concerned citizens formed Associated Community Talents, Inc., a non-profit corporation, and purchased the Everett Theatre in 1983, determined to restore Middletown and the Everett Theatre to once again become the center for the performing arts for the community.
 Renovation and fundraising began.